mmastrac/stylus/docs/src/getting-started/creating-monitors.md

 The test script is a simple shell script that will be run by the monitor.

-To simplify development of monitors, **Stylus** provides a `stylus test` command that will run the test script and display the status of the monitor after it completes.
+Additionally to aid in the development of monitors, **Stylus** provides a `stylus test` command that will run the test script and display the status of the monitor after it completes.

 ```bash session
 $ stylus test ~/stylus/config.yaml --monitor monitor